cjumel/dotfiles/TOOLS.md

 #### Install

-For MacOS, as recommanded in the
+For macOS, as recommanded in the
 [install guide](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating), run the following command: